mrmrjing/SoftwareTestingProject/README.md

   - [ ] Graph_1_3 Plot number of interesting test cases agianst number of tests generated (use the tests.json file)
   - Coverage obtained with respect to time and generated tests
   - Provide a table of all the unique bugs found

+# How To Run Django Fuzzer :

+install everything inside the django webapplication get the location of your django env file

+What should the "api" do ?
+start django fuzzer / start ble shit for django , allow users to specify their virtual env and shit

+allow passing in arguments for openapi file

+Install virtual environemnt ,
+install the following libraries

+pip install requests tabulate coverage from dotenv import load_dotenv import os